Worst Pills, Best Pills

 Regulatory actions surrounding tamoxifen

-2002: In June, the FDA required a black-box warning, the strongest type of warning that the agency can require, on the product label for the drug.
+2002: In June, the FDA required a boxed warning, the strongest type of warning that the agency can require, on the product label for the drug.
 The warning concerns increased risks of sometimes fatal uterine cancers, stroke and blood clots in the lungs (pulmonary embolism) in women at high risk of breast cancer who use tamoxifen to reduce the incidence of breast cancer and in women with a form of breast cancer called ductal carcinoma in situ (DCIS).
 DCIS is characterized by abnormal cells that involve only the lining of a duct.
 Such cells have not yet spread outside the duct to other breast tissues.
 It is a noninvasive cancer that can become invasive in some cases.

 The June labeling change was aimed at women who are considering tamoxifen to reduce the incidence of breast cancer or those with DCIS, for whom a survival benefit of the drug has not been demonstrated.
 At this time, the known benefits of tamoxifen outweigh its risks in women already diagnosed with other kinds of breast cancer.